grammyjs/website/site/docs/plugins/menu.md

 </CodeGroupItem>
 </CodeGroup>

-Naturally, if you are using a custom context type, you can pass it to `Menu`, too.
+Naturally, if you are using a custom context type, you can pass it to `Menu` too.

 ```ts
 const menu = new Menu<MyContext>("id");